Many

 from the sides of the stereo image.

-happens, consider a simple M&S (Middle & Side) stereo
+see how this happens, consider a simple M&S (Middle &

-microphone technique being used to record something in a reverberant
+Side) stereo microphone technique being used to record something

-processors as well as natural acoustics.
-In practice, the
+artificial reverb processors as well as natural acoustics.

-amount of reverberation heard in mono may be substantially
+In practice, the amount of reverberation heard in mono may

-less than that in the stereo balance, and if mono listeners
+be substantially less than that in the stereo balance, and

-are likely to be an important part of your music audience,
+if mono listeners are likely to be an important part of your

-always check for mono compatibility.
-In general, you almost
+music audience, always check for mono compatibility.
+In general,

-always have to compromise the balance in some way because
+you almost always have to compromise the balance in some way

-either the mono will be too dry, or the stereo will be too
+because either the mono will be too dry, or the stereo will

 "You